 - Overview Of Amtrak Sleeping Accommodations

-- If you are new to Amtrak Long-distance trains, this page will give you a quick overview of what you can expect and links to put you in the right direction to get the info you need.
+- If you are new to Amtrak Long-distance trains, this page will give you a quick overview of what to expect and provide links to help you find the information you need.

 - Viewliner Roomette

-- The Amtrak Viewliner Roomette is a cozy accommodation in Amtrak’s single-level sleeping cars, and this article will help you with the basics and a few tips.
+- The Amtrak Viewliner Roomette is a cozy accommodation in Amtrak’s single-level sleeping cars.
+This article will provide the basics and a few tips.

 - Superliner Roomettes

-- The Amtrak Superliner Roomette is a cozy accommodation in Amtrak’s bi-level sleeping cars, and this article will help you with the basics and a few tips.
+- The Amtrak Superliner Roomette is a cozy accommodation in Amtrak’s bi-level sleeping cars.
+This article will provide the basics and a few tips.

 - Amtrak Bedrooms – Superline & Viewliner